usnistgov/800-63-3/sp800-63-3/sec4_model.md

 ### 4.4.
 Federation and Assertions

-Normative requirements can be found in [Special Publication 800-63C, Federation and Assertions](../sp800-63c/cover.html#800-63c).
+Normative requirements can be found in [Special Publication 800-63C, Federation and Assertions](sp800-63c.html).

 Overall, SP 800-63-3 does not presuppose a federated identity architecture; rather, the guidance is agnostic to the types of models that exist in the marketplace, allowing agencies to deploy a digital authentication scheme according to their own requirements.
-However, identity federation, consistent with the National Strategy for Trusted Identities in Cyberspace (NSTIC) [[NSTIC]](sec5_references.html#theNSTIC), is preferred over a number of siloed identity systems that each serve a single agency or RP.
+However, identity federation, consistent with the National Strategy for Trusted Identities in Cyberspace (NSTIC) [[NSTIC]](#theNSTIC), is preferred over a number of siloed identity systems that each serve a single agency or RP.

 Federated architectures have many significant benefits, including, but not limited to: